laboon/ebook/text/50_writing_testable_code.md

 What happens when you decide that you are no longer going to use the `quickSort()` method, or decide to support floating-point numbers in addition to integers?
 You will have to make changes in two (or more... there's practically no limit to how many times code can be copied and pasted) places, which can be easy to forget to do.
 That's double the room for error, or for doing it slightly differently in one place than the other.
 Testing for these kind of things can be difficult.
 Remove duplicate code sooner rather than later.

 While the duplicated method above is a simple example, you may have more complex cases of code duplication.
 Any time you find yourself with repeated code, even if it's in the middle of a statement, it may be a good idea to put it into its own method.
-Consider the following SQL code which must be called by each of these methods in order to determine how many of a particular kind of breed exists in the database.
+Consider the following SQL code which must be called by each of these methods in order to determine how many of a particular kind of breed exists in the database:

 ```java
 public int getNumberOfCats(String catBreed) {